Weld Joint Fit-Up: 1/16–1/8 in Gap Limits Guide

 WPS-Defined Gap Allowances

-WPS gap allowances set the actual fit-up limits you must follow, and the code often defers to those procedure details.
-You Weld within the WPS, not guesswork, so its gap values govern freedom and control.
+WPS gap allowances set the fit-up limits you must follow.
+You weld within the WPS, not guesswork, so its gap values control your work.

 Code Gap limit Notes